-Upon the listing of our common stock on The NASDAQ Global Select Market, our board of directors will establish an audit committee, a compensation committee and a nominating and governance committee.
+Prior to the completion of this offering, our board of directors will establish an audit committee, a compensation committee and a nominating and governance committee.
 The composition, duties and responsibilities of these committees are described below.

-The table below sets forth the expected membership of each of the committees upon the listing of our common stock on The NASDAQ Global Select Market:
+The table below sets forth the expected membership of each of the committees upon the completion of this offering:

 Director Audit Compensation Nominating and Governance

-John V. Schaefer ×
+Director John V. Schaefer

+Christopher Eastland

-Kent V. Graham Chair ×
+Kent V. Graham

-Gregory P. Hickey Chair
+Gregory P. Hickey

-Leonard Lee Chair
+Leonard Lee

-Joseph P. Schneider × ×
+Joseph P. Schneider

-Kay L. Toolson × ×
+Kay L. Toolson